 Our attorneys go beneath the surface, asking questions and investigating all of the details.
 Were there grounds for the police to make the stop in the first place?
 How were the field sobriety tests handled?
 Was the breath test administered properly?
 Was there a blood test?
 Was that test performed in accordance with applicable guidelines?
 Answers to these questions often lead to opportunities.

 Field sobriety tests are subjective.
 The bloodshot eyes a police officer sees as reason for search and seizure could actually be caused by allergies.
 The smell of alcohol could have been the result of a spilled drink, not a consumed one.
 When drugs are found to be the cause, cases become even more subjective.
 There is no .08 for drugs.
 Our attorney is skilled at addressing all variables to get optimal results.

 It is important that you hire a skilled and experienced lawyer to defend you in a DUI case in Louisville, Jefferson County, or across Kentucky.

 Call us at 502-688-5200 in the Greater Louisville area and across the state of Kentucky.

 Contact Our Firm in La Grange, Kentucky.

 For an initial consultation at reduced rates with a Louisville criminal law attorney, contact Pearson & Paris.
-We represent clients throughout Jefferson, Oldham, Shelby, Spencer, and Bullitt counties in such cities as Louisville, St. Matthews, Lyndon, Prospect, Anchorage, Hurstbourne, Middletown, Jeffersontown, Shively, Crestwood, Goshen, Buckner, La Grange, Simpsonville, Shelbyville, Mt.
+We represent clients throughout Trimble, Henry, Oldham, Jefferson, Shelby, and Spencer counties in such cities as Louisville, St. Matthews, Lyndon, Prospect, Anchorage, Hurstbourne, Middletown, Jeffersontown, Shively, Crestwood, Goshen, Buckner, La Grange, Simpsonville, Shelbyville, Mt.
 Washington and Shepherdsville.